catalystbyzoho/learncatalyst-etherumblockchain-node/README.md

 Step 5 :-
-Edit the content of the file truffle-config.js
+Edit the content of the file truffle-config.js with the following

 const HDWalletProvider = require('@truffle/hdwallet-provider'); //The mnemonic that you had copied in Step 1 is to be used here. var mnemonic = "charger bitter knere juice camera smoke arrive accuse minimum juice artist exclude";